jonstokes/survivalguns/long-range-rifle.md

 Because of its combination of simplicity, light weight, reliability, and devastating lethality, the bolt-action .308 is many preppers’ choice for a “one gun” solution if the SHTF.
 Indeed, back when the “scout rifle” concept enjoyed more favor than it does nowadays, something like the Remington Model 700 would’ve been the consensus “one gun” pick of an earlier generation of preppers.

-*Important Notice*: These guns have had two different [major recalls](http://www.alloutdoor.com/2017/02/20/remington-recalls-yet-another-batch-rifles-faulty-triggers/) over the years because of the triggers Remington ships with them; the faulty triggers can cause the gun to fire spontaneously, and this has killed people.
+*Important Notice*: These guns have had two different [major recalls](http://www.alloutdoor.com/2017/02/20/remington-recalls-yet-another-batch-rifles-faulty-triggers/) over the years because of the triggers Remington ships with them; the faulty triggers can cause the gun to fire spontaneously (i.e., it goes off without the trigger being pulled), and this has killed people.
 So while this is a great, classic rifle platform, you _have_ to replace the trigger.
 It doesn’t matter if the gun you got is not covered by the recall, just do it anyway.
 Specifically, everyone is going to tell you to drop a Timney trigger in there the minute you get it home.

 Why am I recommending this gun if you have to replace the trigger?
 Because it still fits the bill based on all the criteria I’ve laid out here, provided you replace Remington’s factory trigger.